GOV.UK: Guidance on testing

 There are some simple things you can do to help you take care of your mental health and wellbeing during times of uncertainty – and doing so will help you think clearly and make sure you are able to look after yourself and those you care about.

 Here are 10 ways you can help improve your mental health and wellbeing if you are worried or anxious about the coronavirus outbreak.
 For specific tips and advice if you are staying at home, read the advice on maintaining your mental wellbeing while staying at home.

 It is still relevant to follow the social distancing and stay at home guidance when it comes to seeing and being around others who are categorised as vulnerable.

 Remember that feeling anxious can cause physical effects that could be confused with symptoms of coronavirus, like feeling hot or short of breath, which could in turn lead to more worry.

 If this happens, first try to distract yourself by thinking about or doing other things.
 When you are feeling more at ease, see if you still have the signs you were concerned about.

 Find a source you trust – such as GOV.UK or the NHS website– for information about risks so you can take sensible precautions.

 Fact-check information from the news, social media or other people against trustworthy sources so you can make sure not to share information that could cause worry or lead people to do things that are unhelpful.

-You might also want to consider limiting the time you spend watching, reading or listening to coverage of the outbreak, including on social media, and think about turning off breaking-news alerts on your phone.
-You could set yourself a specific time to read updates or limit yourself to a couple of checks a day.
-NHS information on coronavirus
+You might also want to consider limiting the time you spend watching, reading or listening to coverage of the outbreak.
+Stick to reliable sources NHS information on coronavirus.

 2. Connect with people